 - Escape character is used to include special character in the value.
 By default, Backslash is used as Escape Character before special character in the value.
 It is recommended to use Backslash in CSV file to avoid any discrepancy in the data after loading.

 - Click PROCEED TO FIELD MAPPING; under the Field Mapping tab, map Target Object Field with Source CSV Field appropriately.

 - You can map all or a few object fields with the header fields in the CSV file and vice-versa.

 - You can click Select All to map all object fields with the CSV headers.

 - You can choose multiple object fields and then click >> to map the selected object fields with the CSV headers.

 - You can click ‘UnMap All’ to unmap all of the fields that you set for mapping.

-4. Click NEXT; then under the Schedule tab, enter the following details and click RUN NOW or set a recurring schedule.
+- When Field Mappings and Derived Field Mappings are completed, click NEXT; then under the Schedule tab, enter the following details and click RUN NOW or set a recurring schedule.